youhane/laforant_hciLabSem2/readme.md

 Home is made with plain HTML, CSS and JS

-Maps is currently made with Boostrap, I don't really like it tho
+Maps is made with bootstrap and with slick for the carousel

-Going to make the other pages with other libraries
+Going to make the other pages with other front end libraries/frameworks ASAP